zulip/zulip/templates/zerver/help/message-a-stream-by-email.md

   text (like signatures).
 With this option, Zulip will include all footers.

-* **.include-quotes**: In many email clients, when you reply to a message (e.g. a missed message email), a copy of the original message is automatically added to the bottom of your reply.
+* **.include-quotes**: In many email clients, when you reply to a message (e.g. a message notification email), a copy of the original message is automatically added to the bottom of your reply.
 By default, Zulip tries to remove that copied message.
 With this option, Zulip will include it.